borisson/webmention_io/README.md

 Webmention.io is a hosted service created to easily handle webmentions (and legacy pingbacks) on any web page.
 This Drupal 8 module exposes an endpoint (/webmention/notify) to receive pingbacks and webmentions via this service.
 Pingbacks are also validated to make sure that the source URL has a valid link to the target.

-You need an account at https://webmention.io.
+You need an account for receiving the webhooks at https://webmention.io.
 As soon as one webmention is recorded, you can set the the webhook to http://your_domain/webmention/notify.
+Pingbacks can be done without an account, but you probably want both right :)

 ## Installation